If your dog has resorted to unrolling all of your toilet paper and leaving puddles of toilet water in your bathroom again, it could be a sign.

 It might seem arrogant to say your park is a “dream dog park,” but in this case, it’s just a fact.

 Newtown Dream Dog Park is a dog’s dream.
-In fact, Access Atlanta readers named the dog park Atlanta’s best in 2016.
-The dog park got a major facelift in 2011 after winning the Beneful Dream Dog Park Contest.
+In fact, Access Atlanta readers named the dog park Atlanta’s best in 2016 and 2017.
+What a good dog, um, dog park.
+The park got a major facelift in 2011 after winning the Beneful Dream Dog Park Contest.

 Ramps, tunnels and a seasonal sprinkler are located in the area designated for larger breeds.